JBPlinn/c-fast-linkedlist/README.md

 ## TODO

-Preallocate a predefined number of nodes for faster operations.
+* Preallocate a predefined number of nodes for faster operations.
+* Limit the number of nodes at creation.

 ## license